 Having said all of that, we at Roade Primary school believe that children should have a say in their education.
 We value the opinions of our pupils and our School Council gives the children a voice in the school community.

-The council works with Mr Warden but is lead by the children themselves.
+The council works with Ms Dee Richings but is led by the children themselves.
 There is an elected Chairperson who is ably supported by their deputies.
 A council secretary records and documents all the important discussions as well as organising and monitoring any spending budgets.

 Each year, a new school council is elected, with every class from Y1 to Y6 nominating 2 representatives.
 It is their responsibility to share their class’s opinions and thoughts with the rest of the council; keep any important notes and report any developments back to the other children (and the teacher) in their class!

-Meetings are held every half term, attended by Mr Warden.
+Meetings are held every half term, attended by Ms Richings.
 The children bring with them ideas for future projects to raise money for the school or for a chosen charity.

 The School Councillors are always on duty and always open to ideas and suggestions to help improve the school.
 They have a class book that ideas and suggestions can be put into.
 In school, we have a School Council display board which shows you who all the members are and what is going on in YOUR school council.